 Frequently asked questions

 People often ask many questions regarding this fish.
-Here we are trying to list the most common and notable frequently asked questions about hilsa fish.
+Here we are trying to list the most common and notable frequently asked questions about hilsa fish and trying to answer them.

 Is hilsa fish healthy?